- Home

 Our aim

-We will support children and young people with emerging, mild or moderate mental health difficulties that may be affecting day to day life.
+By September 2025, we will support children and young people with emerging, mild or moderate mental health difficulties that may be affecting day to day life, in all state funded schools in Reading.

 Depending on the age of the child or young person, we may work either directly with them or with their parents.
 We also work with school staff and offer support on different levels; with the aim of developing and supporting a whole school approach to mental health.